tartley/tartley.github.io/README.md

 * make sure 404 page helps people find what they were looking for link to home links to categories?

+Secondary sites:
+* email webfaction: files in their latest warning have not changed since 2008 Is this likely to be a false positive?
+* contact secondary site owners, telling them what's going on
+* delete 'infected files' ?
+* export secondary site contents
+* Drop webfaction?

 * Migrate ancient backed-up tartley.com content to github pages ?